Father · Son · Holy Spirit

 +

-DAY 1–2Read John 14–16 slowly (Jesus's teaching on the Spirit).
+DAY 1–2Read John 14–16.
 List every promise Jesus makes about the Spirit.
 Which one do you most need to believe and act on right now?

 DAY 3Read Romans 8:1–27.
 Underline every action of the Spirit.
 How many things is He doing in you and for you right now?
-Let this produce gratitude and trust, not passivity.
+Let this produce gratitude, not passivity.

 DAY 4–5Read Galatians 5:16–26.
 For each fruit of the Spirit, ask: (1) How evident is this in me?
 (2) Where is it most lacking?
-(3) What might be preventing the Spirit's growth here — resistance, sin, unbelief?
+(3) What might be preventing the Spirit's growth here?

-DAY 6–7Practice: Ephesians 5:18 commands ongoing filling.
-Each morning this week, pray simply: "Holy Spirit, I yield to you today.
+DAY 6–7Practice: Each morning this week, pray: "Holy Spirit, I yield to you today.
 Fill me.
 Lead me.
 Produce in me what I cannot produce myself."
-Then go live your ordinary day and pay attention.
+Then live your ordinary day and pay attention.

 WEEK 5God's Character — Knowing Who You're Trusting